alliance-genome/agr_curation/README.md

 docker run -d --net curation -p 9000:9000 --name agr.cerebro.server yannart/cerebro
 ```

-Connect to this via going to `http://localhost:9000` and this is used to connect to the ES server.
-Which will be running at `http://elasticsearch:9200` inside docker or `http://localhost:9200` on the local machine.
+Connect to this by browsing to `http://localhost:9000`, this is used to connect to the ES server, Which will be running at `http://elasticsearch:9200` inside docker or `http://localhost:9200` on the local machine.

 ### Active MQ (Message Queue)